amitshekhariitbhu/Fast-Android-Networking/README.md

 <img src=https://raw.githubusercontent.com/amitshekhariitbhu/AndroidNetworking/master/assets/androidnetworking.png width=500 height=300 />

-### About Android Networking
+### About Android Networking Library

-Android Networking is a powerful library for doing any type of networking in Android applications which is made on top of [OkHttp Networking Layer](http://square.github.io/okhttp/).
+Android Networking Library is a powerful library for doing any type of networking in Android applications which is made on top of [OkHttp Networking Layer](http://square.github.io/okhttp/).

-Android Networking takes care of each and everything.
+Android Networking Library takes care of each and everything.
 So you don't have to do anything, just make request and listen for the response.

-Android Networking supports:
+Android Networking Library supports:

 * All type of HTTP/HTTPS request like GET,POST,etc
 * Downloading any type of file